DimaSanKiev/E-Restaurant/README.md

 **Summary:** users order dishes to their addresses and get it delivered after some time.
 ERestaurant workers with different roles serve them.

-## How to run
-1. Clone this repository or download zip.
-2. Call from the command line:

-    `mvn compile`

-3. Start H2 database in Server mode:

-    `java -cp files/h2/h2-1.4.192.jar org.h2.tools.Server`

-4. Run a webapp with Jetty plugin:

-    `mvn jetty:run`

-5. Go to [http://localhost:8080/](http://localhost:8080/) in your browser.

 ## Description
 ### Customer
 When customers go to main page they see the menu.
 They can choose dishes by selecting dish category or full dishes list.